Skip to main content

 Mr Curtis died on 21 June 2022 and a grant of probate was sought in respect of his will.
 The Registrar of Probates considered there was uncertainty as to whether the will was executed in compliance with the remote execution procedure and the matter was referred to a Judge for determination.

-A key uncertainty concerned the requirement in s 8A(4) (a) of the Wills Act for the will-maker to sign the will ‘with all witnesses clearly seeing that signature being made by audio visual link or a combination of physical presence and audio visual link.’
+Section 8A(4) (a) of the Wills Act requires the will-maker to sign the will ‘with all witnesses clearly seeing that signature being made by audio visual link or a combination of physical presence and audio visual link.

 In the context of an electronic signature, ‘clearly seeing’ the signature ‘being made’ requires the witnesses to observe the testator operating the computer or device to apply the signature, and the signature appearing on the electronic document as they do so [at 116].

-Examples of how this could be achieved include the will-maker sharing their screen and adjusting the angle of the camera on the device from which the audio-visual link is being operated ‘to allow the witnesses to see the [will-maker], their actions and the document.‘ The court noted the importance of seeing the will-maker operate the computer or device as:
+The court gave examples of how this could be achieved including the will-maker adjusting the angle of the camera on their device to allow the witnesses to see the will-maker sign the document.‘ The court noted it was important that the witnesses see the will-maker operate the computer or device to ensure no one else was operating the computer or exerting undue influence on the will-maker. [at 149].

-The recording of the Zoom meeting showed that the witnesses shared their screens while applying the signature but there was no evidence that the will-maker could see — and was in fact observing — these images as they appeared on the recording.
-For example, the will-maker was not told to observe the witnesses applying their signature to the will and it was unclear from the recording whether the will maker audibly confirmed that he could in fact see the witnesses’ screens when they signed the will.
-The Court found that even if these two steps had been followed, because the witnesses’ hands could not be seen operating the mouse that was affixing the signature, the Court could not conclude that the witnesses had been clearly seen adding their signature.
+The recording of the Zoom meeting showed that the witnesses shared their screens while applying the signature but there was no evidence that the will-maker could see, and was in fact observing, these images as they appeared on the recording.
+The will-maker was not told to observe the witnesses applying their signature to the will and it was unclear from the recording whether the will maker audibly confirmed that he could in fact see the witnesses’ screens when they signed the will.
+The witnesses’ hands could not be seen operating the mouse that was affixing the signature, so the witnesses could not be clearly seen adding their signature.

-Notwithstanding the non- compliance with the remote execution procedure, the Court held that the video recording was sufficient in this case for the will to be admitted to probate as an informal Will.
+The court held that the video recording was sufficient however for the will to be admitted to probate as an informal Will.

-The case demonstrates the complexity of the detailed remote execution procedure for wills and that careful attention is needed to the requirements which are helpfully summarised in paragraph 83 of the ruling.
+Familiarise yourself with the requirements of remote execution which are helpfully summarised in paragraph 83 of the ruling.

-If you have executed any wills remotely, it is worth revisiting them to check that the remote execution procedure has been complied with in accordance with Re Curtis.
-If not, the will should be re-executed in the usual way in person or remotely in compliance with the procedure.
+If you have executed any wills remotely, revisit them to check that the remote execution procedure has been complied with in accordance with Re Curtis.
+If not, advise the client of the risks of not re-executing the will.

 TOP